 To my knowledge, I’m the only woman investing in, producing, hosting and executing track day high-performance lapping experiences for men (and launching women only days in 2021) within North America.
 Over the years, I’ve had to convince not only men, but women in the position of authority to trust me with automotive driving events at race circuits.
 Track day lapping (essentially this is where luxury car owners or automotive dealers provide driving experiences on closed course circuits for clients) require a high-level of attention to detail.
 I believe growing up on a race track (3-S Go-Karts Ltd., in Sutton, Ontario, Canada) has uniquely positioned me to better understand the degree of professionalism it takes to execute these types of events.
 That said, even with my knowledge and years of experience, I still find I need to work harder than my male counterparts to secure contracts.
 This has been my most challenging hurdle to overcome, and I hope to pave an easier path for the next generation of female automotive event producers in the years that follow.

-When met with discouragement, how do stay focused and/or prevail?
+When met with discouragement, how do you stay focused and/or prevail?

 I’m persistent to say the least.
 When someone tells me no, I pursue my objective until they give me what I want.
 Simply put, I’m never discouraged or swayed away from achieving what I want, because what is best for me, is best for my client, partner or colleague.